Babelvis/ansible-library-demo/readme.md

 ### Figure out what your input variables should be

 We have a simple API that can get, set, change and delete a key-value pair.
 The key must be a letter and the value a number.
 The API needs authentication with username and password or with a token.
 See [Run demo API](#-Run-demo-API) for the complete definition.
-In ansible we need to build a module that can set/get a character-key/number-value and clear all characters.
+In Ansible we need to build a module that can set/get a character-key/number-value and clear all characters.
 This is what we need in the playbooks.

 So we need: